xaviersolau/DevArticles/README.md

 Once the builder is configured, we can instantiate the PlaywrightTest and run the test.
 In this example, we are simply opening the browser to target the host index and verifying that we can locate the body element within the page.
+In addition we can also verify that the home page displays the message provided by the `IWelcomeMessageService` checking the text set in the service mock.

 > Do not forget the `await using` since `IPlaywrightTest` is a `IAsyncDisposable`.